Table of Content:

 This is one of the most unique and contemporary Asian designs on the market right now.
 The Shoji sliding screen has a sliding mechanism and a wide range of design options.

 In general, the sliding door moves to one side as soon as it is pulled and includes box-shaped patterns on the surface.
-This is a common design seen in Asia and is often used instead of the traditional sliding glass door.
+This is a common design seen in Asia and is often used instead of the traditional sliding glass door options.

 One of the major advantages of the Shoji sliding screen has to do with the privacy factor.
 The box-shaped panels are much more protective of people looking through the door, making it a better fit for modern times.
-It is also as compact as a sliding glass door.
+It is also as compact as a sliding glass door for home.

 6. Folding Doors